Author response:

 It is also confusing that the authors completely skipped the characterization of the tussling-controlling neurons they claimed to have identified.
 These neurons (a subset of so-called pC1 neurons labeled by previously described split-GAL4 line pC1SS2) are central to this manuscript, but the only information the authors have provided is its gross morphology in a low-resolution image (Figure 4D, E) and a statement that "only 3 pairs of pC1SS2 neurons whose function is both necessary and sufficient for inducing tussling in males" (lines 310-311).
 The evidence that supports this claim isn't provided.
 The expression pattern of pC1SS2 neurons in males has been only briefly described in reference 46.
 It is possible that these neurons overlap with previously characterized dsx+ and/or fru+ neurons that are important for male aggressions (measured by lunges), such as in Koganezawa et al., Curr.
 Biol.
 2016 and Chiu et al., Cell 2020.
 This adds to the concern that lunge and tussling are not as clearly separated as the authors claim.

-Regarding the relationship between Or47b-expressing OSNs and pC1SS2 neurons, we conducted pathway connection analyses using the FlyWire database.
-Although the FlyWire database currently only contains neuronal data from female brains, these findings provide a certain degree of reference.
-The results indicate that at least three intermediate neurons are required to establish the connection between these two neuronal types.
-We hope the editor and reviewers would agree with us that identifying these intermediate neurons involved in this connection is beyond this study.
+Regarding to the relationship between Or47b ORNs and pC1SS2 neurons, or in general ORNs to P1/pC1, it is interesting and important to explore, but probably in a separate study.
+We tried to conduct pathway connection analyses from Or47b to pC1 using the FlyWire database, and found that Or47b neurons can act on pC1 neurons via three layers of interneurons.
+Although the FlyWire database currently only contains neuronal data from female brains, they can provide a certain degree of reference.
+We hope the editor and reviewers would agree with us that identifying these intermediate neurons involved in their connection is beyond this study.

 Despite these weaknesses, it is important to acknowledge the authors' courage to initiate an investigation into a less characterized, high-intensity fighting behavior.
 Tussling requires the simultaneous engagement of two flies.
 Even if there is confusion over the distinction between lunges and tussling, the authors' conclusion that socially experienced flies and socially isolated flies employ distinct fighting strategies is convincing.
 Questions that require more rigorous studies are 1) whether such differences are encoded by separate circuits, and 2) whether the different fighting strategies are causally responsible for gaining ethologically relevant resources among socially experienced flies.
 Enhanced transparency of behavioral data will help readers understand the impact of this study.
 Lastly, the manuscript often mentions previous works and results without citing relevant references.
 For readers to grasp the context of this work, it is important to provide information about methods, reagents, and other key resources.